 For a different kind of experience, head to the Santa Pauli market – located in the city’s historic red-light district.
 You won’t have shortage of erotic toys!
 Finally, there even is the Winter Pride market, located near the central station that is organized by the local LGBTQ community.
 The profits of whatever is sold there go towards helping projects of the local gay community.

 There are many fabulous Christmas markets in Cologne – usually taking place between the end of November and 23rd December.
-The largest market, located near Cologne Cathedral, definitely is one of the best Christmas markets in Europe.
+The largest market, located near Cologne Cathedral, definitely is one of the nicest Christmas markets in Europe.
 However, if you are looking for a more local experience, head to the Angel Market on Neumarkt, famous for the wooden carved angels; St. Nick’s Village (Nikolausdorf) on Rudolfplatz (a favorite of families); and Stadtgarten park.

 Make sure to also check Harbour Christmas Market, located in front of the Chocolate Museum – how convenient!